My approach to accessibility

 Manual testing is always required

-That’s why I built A11yEngineer, a web application that details the success criteria for every web component a team is likely to ever need to produce.
+That’s why I built AtomicA11y, a web application that details the success criteria for every web component a team is likely to ever need to design, code and test.

 6. Process is everything, everything is a process

-A ditital product is more than the design and development phase.
+A digital product is more than the design and development phase.

 How projects are funded, approved, scheduled, planned, built, accepted, deployed and maintained all impact the experience people have with your organization.